apache/pulsar/site2/docs/functions-debugging.md

 ```

 > #### **Note**
 > You must specify the [entire topic name](getting-started-pulsar.md#topic-names) when using the `--topic` option.
-Otherwise, the following error will be raised.
+Otherwise, the following error is raised.
 >
 >```text
 >Function in trigger function has unidentified topic